DOI-USGS/ds-pipeline-demo/README.md

 ```
 Pick one of these lines to enter in "Additional arguments" and you'll be able to run that line with just the (Ctrl/Cmd)+Shift+B shortcut.

+### What happens in a build

+Subfolders named 'out' and 'log' exist within each numbered folder, and there are a few 'doc' subfolders here and there.
+On GitHub, these are empty except for README.md files.
+The README.md files serve as placeholders so that the directories can be versioned and don't need to be created by the project scripts.
+When you build the project, these folders become populated with data files, figures, etc. ('out'), R session logfiles ('log'), and ancillary documentation ('doc').

 ## R scripts

 What's going on?